Second World War topographic map of Kokoda showing the location of villages, tracks, a canoe route, seaplane bases and mission stations.

 This guide therefore aims to provide researchers with easy access to a variety of online primary resources existing within and beyond the National Library of Australia's collections.
 Such resources help to build a picture of the significant events and catalysts for change which have occurred in the Pacific region in recent centuries, as well as the Pacific’s myriad of traditional and enduring cultures.

 The National Library of Australia's digital collections contain pictures, rare historical maps, sheet music, manuscripts belonging to famous Australians, selected printed works and audio recordings.
 The collection includes a number of significant Pacific materials, including Captain Cook's Endeavour Journal and early Pacific maps.

 Trove is a national discovery service built and managed by the National Library of Australia.
 Trove is the Library’s primary vehicle to assist users to access digital- and physical-format content held in over 1000 libraries, archives, museums and galleries across Australia.
-Trove allows searching and access to digitised pictorial collections in many of these Australian cultural institutions.
-It includes images related to Australia's Pacific mining interests, wartime involvement, governance, strategic and diplomatic alliances during the 20th century as well as images depicting Pacific life and scenery.
+Trove allows searching and access to digitised collections in many of these Australian cultural institutions.
+It includes materials related to Australia's Pacific mining interests, wartime involvement, governance, strategic and diplomatic alliances during the 20th century as well as material about Pacific life and scenery.